CorbetQ/MKDSWii/README.md

 VGMTrans

 # How to add music to MKDS ?
+(Work with others DS Games)

 1) insert the rom into VGMTrans